Exact Lorentz Invariance from Holographic Projection: Explicit RT Verification and the Boundary Origin of Bulk Symmetry in the Selection-Stitch Model

 SO(3).
 How can the bulk have exact SO(3) if the lattice doesn’t?”
 The resolution lies in

 fundamentally understanding what the 3D lattice is within the holographic framework.
+In

-ric, the field equations, the observables—is determined completely by the boundary data
+the observables—is determined completely by the boundary data through the holographic

 Consider a precise analogy.
 In lattice QCD, the gluon field is placed on a hypercubic